ajleeson/research_blog/_posts/2026-01-27-basin-averages.md

 In the no-loading run, Hood Canal has much less oxygen compared to the other basins (Figure 7b).
 South Sound has the most oxygen, and Whidbey Basin and Main Basin have similar mid-level oxygen concentations.

 WWTP loading decreases DO in all of the basins (Figure 7c).
 Despite having similar patterns for the other NPZD+O variables, Whidbey Basin and Main Basin have a different DO response to WWTP loading.
-In fact, Whidbey Basin's DO response is most simlar to Hood Canals, and Main Basin has more semblance to South Sound.
+In fact, Whidbey Basin's DO response is most simlar to Hood Canals, and Main Basin has more resemblance to South Sound.
 Why?
 I'm not sure, and it is worth further exploration.

 <p style="text-align:center;"><img src="/research_blog/figures/2026.01.27/DO.png" width="800"/><br>Fig 7.
 Average dissolved oxygen concentration in the different basins of Puget Sound. (a) Delineation of basin boundaries and location & discharge of WWTPs. (b) Average concentration in the no-loading run, partitioned by basin.
 The black dashed line represents the whole of Puget Sound. (c) Difference between the loading run and no-loading run average concentrations. </p><br>